-Grace Jones has played many parts over the course of her career, as May Day in the 1985 James Bond movie "View to Kill" opposite Roger Moore (James Bond), as Zula opposite Arnold Schwarznegger in "Conan the Destroyer" and many other film roles; today she is revered as a pop-culture icon and inspiration to the likes of Rihanna, Lady Gaga and Beyonce as a woman who blazed a trail, living by her own rules and in so doing reaching iconic status in fashion, music and film - very few women of her era have been able to conquer all three industries with equal dominance.
-In the film Grace Jones: Bloodlight and Bami, Grace takes the mask and submits herself to a truly intimate gaze as we experience Grace the daughter, mother, sister and even grandmother, allowing us to understand what lies at the root of the rebel who has pushed against all the boundaries set before her.
+Grace Jones has played many parts over the course of her career, as May Day in the 1985 James Bond film "View to Kill" opposite Roger Moore (James Bond), as Zula opposite Arnold Schwarznegger in "Conan the Destroyer" and others; today she is revered as a pop-culture icon and inspiration to the likes of Rihanna, Lady Gaga and Beyonce as a woman who blazed a trail, living by her own rules and in so doing reaching iconic status in fashion, music and film - very few women of her era have been able to conquer all three industries with equal dominance.
+In the film Grace Jones: Bloodlight and Bami, Grace takes off the mask and submits herself to a truly intimate gaze as we experience Grace the daughter, mother, sister and even grandmother, allowing us to understand what lies at the root of the rebel who has pushed against all the boundaries set before her.

 Through the film Grace and her brothers Chris and Noel, raised for several years by their violent, disciplinarian step grandfather Mas P, attempt to understand and exorcise this formative experience.
 Meanwhile the sensuality of the island and its tropical splendours resonate a pleasure principal that has equally shaped Grace Jones’ appetite for life.